alex/what-happens-when/README.rst

 device driver.
 The value of the key is then passed into the operating system's hardware abstraction layer.

+In the case of a digital keyboard, perhaps used by a touch screen device...
+(I don't know, but I'm fascinated, and I hate to leave out mobile devices, which are roughly 40% of web traffic)

 Interrupt fires...
 ------------------